By Yuksel Serdar Oguz

 Rejected proposals may not be resubmitted for 1 year

-Any bills or proposals rejected by parliament can not be resubmitted for one year as of the date of rejection.
+Any bills or proposals rejected by parliament

 The President has the right to return to parliament any bills about constitutional change for further discussion, after having reviewed these bills within 15 days.